 1. What is cloud computing?

-2. Can you tell me which are the best cloud providers in Market?
+2. Can you tell me which are the best cloud providers in the Market?

 The short answer is that all of them are.
 Every cloud provider is going to have their own strengths, weaknesses, and areas where they excel, different services may be a better fit for your application depending on what you need out of it.
-However AWS amazon web services have the highest share in cloud computing market after that Azure is the second largest share holder of cloud computing market, GCP is also growing fast.
+However AWS amazon web services have the highest share in the cloud computing market after that Azure is the second largest shareholder of the cloud computing market, and GCP is also growing fast.